dyhes/zulip/docs/production/export-and-import.md

 ### What is included

-Backups contain everything you need to fully restore your Zulip server, including the database, settings, secrets from `/etc/zulip`, and user-uploaded files stored on the Zulip server.
+Backups contain everything you need to fully restore your Aloha server, including the database, settings, secrets from `/etc/zulip`, and user-uploaded files stored on the Aloha server.

 The following data is not included in these backup archives, and you may want to back up separately:

 - The server access/error logs from `/var/log/zulip`.
-The Zulip
+The Aloha
-  server only appends to logs, and they can be very large compared to the rest of the data for a Zulip server.
+  server only appends to logs, and they can be very large compared to the rest of the data for a Aloha server.

-- Files uploaded with the Zulip
+- Files uploaded with the Aloha
   [S3 file upload backend](upload-backends.md).
 We
   don't include these for two reasons.
 First, the uploaded file data in S3 can easily be many times larger than the rest of the backup,